 Pollution Prevention (P2) Branch

 NEPA requires federal agencies to integrate environmental values into their decision making processes by considering the environmental impacts of their proposed actions and reasonable alternatives to those actions.
-To meet this requirement, federal agencies prepare a detailed statement known as an Environmental Impact Statement (EIS).
-EPA reviews and comments on EISs prepared by other federal agencies, maintains a national filing system for all EISs, and assures that its own actions comply with NEPA.
+Based on the environmental impact federal agencies may be required to prepare a detailed statement known as an EIS or EA.
+The Environmental Protection Agency (EPA) reviews and comments on the EIS/EA, maintains a national filing system, and assures that its own actions comply with NEPA requirements.

-For further information call NEPA/Sustainability 734-5352.
-Let's think of a few reasons Why it CAN be done.
+For further information call Fort Lee's NEPA/Sustainability Program Manager at 734-5352.
+Let's think of a few reasons 'Why it CAN be done'.

 Protecting the land we defend